1988–89 in English football: Diary of the season

 14 December 1988 – Luton Town sign 23-year-old Northern Irish striker Iain Dowie from Isthmian League side Hendon for £30,000.
 Queens Park Rangers appoint their 34-year-old former England striker Trevor Francis as player-manager.

-17 December 1988 – Liverpool are now sixth in the First Division and eight points off the top of the table after losing 1–0 at home to Norwich, who stay top despite Arsenal's 2–1 home win over Manchester United.
-Derby go fourth win a 2–0 away win over Coventry.
-Newcastle claim a point in their battle for survival with a 3–3 draw at home to Southampton.
+17 December 1988 – Liverpool are now sixth in the First Division and eight points off the top of the table after losing 1–0 at home to Norwich City, who stay top despite Arsenal's 2–1 home win over Manchester United.
+Derby County go fourth win a 2–0 away win over Coventry City.
+Newcastle United claim a point in their battle for survival with a 3–3 draw at home to Southampton.
 Millwall remain third in the league with a 1–0 home win over Sheffield Wednesday.

 18 December 1988 – Wimbledon climb out of the bottom three with a 1–0 away win over Nottingham Forest.
-Sunderland remain within touching distance of the Second Division playoffs – and the chance of a second successive promotion – by beating Plymouth 4–1 at Home Park.
-West Bromwich Albion keep up their push for automatic promotion with a 6–0 home win over Stoke.
+Sunderland remain within touching distance of the Second Division playoffs – and the chance of a second successive promotion – by beating Plymout Argyle 4–1 at Home Park.
+West Bromwich Albion keep up their push for automatic promotion with a 6–0 home win over Stoke City.

 22 December 1988 – Kenny Sansom ends eight years at Arsenal by making a £300,000 move to Newcastle United.

 24 December 1988 – Aston Villa sell striker Garry Thompson to Watford for £325,000.

-26 December 1988 – Arsenal go top of the First Division after beating Charlton 3–2 at Selhurst Park.
+26 December 1988 – Arsenal go top of the First Division after beating Charlton Athletic 3–2 at Selhurst Park.
 Everton go fifth win a 2–1 home win over Middlesbrough.
 Manchester United climb two places to ninth with a 2–0 home win over Nottingham Forest.
-Newcastle pick up three vital points in their fight to avoid relegation by winning 2–1 at Sheffield Wednesday.
-Liverpool pick up three points in their bid to remain on track for the league title, beating Derby 1–0 at the Baseball Ground.
-Chelsea go top of the Second Division with a 3–0 home win over Ipswich.
+Newcastle United pick up three vital points in their fight to avoid relegation by winning 2–1 at Sheffield Wednesday.
+Liverpool pick up three points in their bid to remain on track for the league title, beating Derby County 1–0 at the Baseball Ground.
+Chelsea go top of the Second Division with a 3–0 home win over Ipswich Town.

 27 December 1988 – Walsall, bottom of the Second Division, sack manager Tommy Coakley, their manager for two-and-a-half years, after an 11th successive league defeat.
 Norwich return to the top of the First Division with a 2–1 home win over West Ham, who are now bottom of the First Division and six points adrift of safety just three seasons after coming close to winning the league title.